 ……………………..

-Lord Nuffield, who had been to see Chilwell, had told the War Minister, Mr Hore Belisha, about all that was happening.
-So, when in the summer of 1939 the question of an appointment as Deputy Director of Ordnance Services (MT) came up, the War Minister asked, ‘why not Williams at Chilwell?’
+Lord Nuffield, who had been to see Chilwell, had told the War Minister, Mr Hore Belisha, about all that was happening in the mechanisation of the army.
+So, when in the summer of 1939 the question of an appointment as Deputy Director of Ordnance Services (Motor Transport) came up, the War Minister asked, ‘why not Williams at Chilwell?’

 Williams was my father and Chilwell the Army Centre for Mechanisation which he created.
 He went on to serve as Controller of Ordnance Services of which I write in War on Wheels.